 Cost-cutting measures and bad planning made the Thompson Center a rotten workplace from the start.
-The windows are single-pane and un-insulated, which means that means the glare can be blinding.
+The glare inside the building is often harsh because the windows are single-pane and un-insulated.
 Even worse, the building cannot maintain a comfortable temperature.
 The heat escapes in the winter and the sun’s glare overwhelms the air-conditioning in the summer.

 Other issues abound.
 Special noise-blocking panels had to be installed because of noise from the elevators.
 The offices originally had open floor plans (remember the transparency idea?), but were eventually divvied up with cheap plywood barriers.
 Even worse, the carpets are apparently held together by duct tape and insect infestation is rampant.

 Even worse, the smells from the food court in the basement waft through the whole building.
 It’s unsurprising that some powerful figures, like Speaker of the Illinois House Mike Madigan, have decamped other buildings nearby.
 For all its visual impact and high-flying ideals, it sounds like the Thompson Center fails many of the basic functions we expect of a modern building.

 “Let’s Save the Thompson Center”